Miata Hydraulic Release Bearing

 This product was designed in partnership with Quarter Master and is based on their 740 series release bearing.
 This is a proven system that we adapted to the Miata bellhousing.
 We've had test pieces running in two endurance race cars with fantastic results, and we're confident that many Miata racers will want to upgrade to this setup.

 This kit includes the bearing, piston, housing, new hardware, new gasket (5-speed only), new Mazda seal, and a clutch bleeder and line.
-This bearing must be paired with any 3/4" master cylinder, like the Wilwood kit that we also carry.
+This bearing must be paired with any 3/4" master cylinder, like the Wilwood kit available here.
 The factory Miata 5/8" does not move enough fluid to provide full clutch engagement.

 Installation instructions can be found in our K24Z3 swap installation guide.